nilx/simplest_color_balance/README.txt

 * normalize_histo uses an histogram method, more efficient and requiring less memory

-These programs read TIFF image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled over the [0..255] limits.
-These pixels are replaced by the 0 or 255 value, and these values are written as a TIFF image.
+These programs read PNG image, then scale the pixel values by an affine function such that a user-defined number of pixels are scaled over the [0..255] limits.
+These pixels are replaced by the 0 or 255 value, and these values are written as a PNG image.

-Only 8bit RGB TIFF images are handled.
-Other TIFF files are implicitly converted to 8bit color RGB.
+Only 8bit RGB PNG images are handled.
+Other PNG files are implicitly converted to 8bit color RGB.

 # REQUIREMENTS